 The concept of IPME is a clearly preferable concept to conventional open pit or underground mining in that little surface disturbance occurs, the need for conventional large scale plants and equipment is reduced or eliminated, the permitting cycle for a mining project will be shortened and the ultimate reclamation and restoration of the land and water will be quicker and more efficient.
 In-Situ-Recovery (ISR) is the most advanced and effective means of IPME.

-In-situ recovery (ISR) is a non-invasive mining method whereby boreholes or “delivery wells” are drilled into an orebody, through which a dilute solution is pumped to dissolve the target minerals or metals.
+Boreholes or “delivery wells” are drilled into an orebody, through which a dilute solution is pumped to dissolve the target minerals or metals.
 The solution moves through the rock in a controlled manner to nearby recovery wells, where it is pumped back to the surface for processing.
 Differential pumping rates or natural impermeable barriers are used to control the movement of the solution through the rock.
 This, combined with well field design, prevent any solution from exiting the mine area.
-The pumping action of the recovery wells ensures all of the gold-rich or “pregnant solution” is collected from the delivery well.
-In ISR mining of copper oxide ores, the dissolving solution is usually sulfuric acid.
-The ISR mining of gold uses Envirometal’s proprietary and eco-friendly lixiviant or solution to dissolve the gold.
-In effect, the boreholes or wells become the “mine access” and the leach pad is “left underground”.
-Recovery of gold from solution is done by Ion Exchange Resins and electrowinning and the subsequent regeneration of the lixiviant is accomplished using proprietary diamond-based electrochemical cells.
+The pumping action of the recovery wells ensures all of the mineral-rich or “pregnant solution” is collected from the delivery well.

 ISR mining of gold is in its infancy with the first ISR of gold being unintentional, resulting from cyanide seepage from an above-ground tailings impoundment into the ground and subsequently into low-grade gold stopes in a mine in the Northwest Territories in Canada.
 The water, containing trace amounts of gold, was pumped from the workings and used as process water in the mill resulting in slightly higher gold recoveries.